SquishyDucks/DuckCloud_FrontEnd/README.md

 #### User Stories

 USER:
-As an unregistered user, I want to sign up with an email and password.
+<p>As an unregistered user, I want to sign up with an email and password.</p>
-As a registered user, I want to sign in with my email and password.
+<p>As a registered user, I want to sign in with my email and password.</p>
-As a registered user, I want to change my password to a new password.
+<p>As a registered user, I want to change my password to a new password.</p>
 As a registered user, I want to sign out.
 As a registered user, I want to be able to view and download all files on the server.
 As a registered user, I want to see the date and time that a file was created/modified.